 -

-Log in to Nexus and click Downloads > Cloud Native Qumulo Downloads.
+Log in to Qumulo Nexus and click Downloads > Cloud Native Qumulo Downloads.

 -

-Click the AWS tab and, in the Download the required files section, select the Qumulo Core version that you want to deploy and then download the corresponding CloudFormation template, Debian package, and host configuration file.
+On the AWS tab, in the Download the required files section, select the Qumulo Core version that you want to deploy and then download the corresponding CloudFormation template and Debian or RPM package.

 -